 Rolling geometric means are useful for samples whose trends jump around from one week to the next.
 An example of a situation in which a rolling geometric mean is useful is shown in the example below.
 Both graphs are the same set of test results.
 The brown line is a geometric mean, the light blue line is a six-week rolling geometric mean.
 The blue line makes the trend easier to see because it removes the “noise” from the results.

-Figure 3 A trend of water test results where the same replicate results have been averaged as a geometric mean (brown line) and a six week rolling geometric mean (brown line)
+Figure 3 A trend of water test results where the same replicate results have been averaged as a geometric mean (brown line) and a six week rolling geometric mean (blue line)

 Cusums or cumulative sums are a running total of how your test results compare with a baseline average.
 The baseline average is also calculated from your test results data, so a cusum shows how your samples are performing against their historical selves.
 Cusums tend to exaggerate hygiene trends in data, so this type of comparison is especially useful for your business if your bacterial indicator counts normally fall within a narrow range of values.
 To calculate a cusum trend you would look back over your laboratory reports and choose a block of time that you think is representative of operating conditions in your plant.
 For guidance, an appropriate length of time to use is 13 weeks (or three months) of test data.